eraldhaka/ViewPager-inside-a-fragment-MVP/README.md

 This is a simple MVP example of using viewpager inside a fragment.
-In this example is implemented a Activity that contain 2 fragments.
+In this example is implemented a Activity which contains 2 fragments.
 First fragment has a recyclerView with dummy information.
 Second fragment has a viewpager with 2 views.